Roger Binns

 Email contact: rogerb@rogerbinns.com

-I am located in the San Francisco Bay Area in California (Santa Cruz), and can legally live and work anywhere in the USA and European Union.
+I am located in the San Francisco Bay Area in California (Santa Cruz), US permanent resident, and British citizen.
+I have extensive experience working remotely within the same geographic area, across the continent, and spanning continents.

 RELEVANT SKILLS INCLUDE